personyze/personyze-template-language/subst_user_data_syntax.md

 Creates area where you can switch between different parts of HTML.

-Element marked with this class can have 1 or more child elements, each marked with `data-case="case_name"` attribute, and only one of them will be shown at a time.
+Element marked with this class can have 1 or more child elements, each marked with `data-case="case_name"` attribute, and only one of them will be shown at a time (technically only 1 DOM element will be attached to it's parent).
 Also it's possible to show none of the cases.
 Initial case is specified with `data-case="case_name"` on the switch itself, and then it's possible to switch to another case using JavaScript.